patricksavalle/slim-request-params/README.md

     {<name>:<regex>},<optional_default_value>

-Missing parameters are set to the given default or null if no default is given.
+Missing parameters are set to the given default. 'null' or 'NULL' as default will be translated into a real null-value.

-Extra parameters generate an error unless the wildcard parameters is used: `{*}` in which case they are passed without validation.
+Extra parameters generate an error unless the wildcard parameter is used: `{*}` in which case the extra parameters are passed without validation.

 Accepts the RFC-standard query parameter array, not the PHP version: